 Log in to your personal space

 Montreuil-sur-Mer is undoubtedly part of an elite group of holiday spots in France.
 No effort is needed to attract the right visitors.
-The right visitors being those who appreciate the stone of the buildings and dine at the best gastronomic restaurant without thinking twice (there are two Michelin-starred establishments on the list).
-Those who do not get tired of sunsets on the Bay of Somme.
+The right ones being those who appreciate the stone of the buildings and dine at the best gastronomic restaurants without a second thought (amongst others, there is two Michelin-starred establishment on the list).
+Those who never tire of watching the sun set over the Baie de Somme.
 A haven of harmony is needed for such visitors and this house, put here by Michael Bennett, offers just that.
 The colours, ranging from white to bluish grey, contrast with the English green of the garden and immediately soothe the soul.
 The 18th-century moldings on the ceilings and panelling, the herringbone parquet flooring, the fireplaces, and the cast iron radiators give the interiors a great sophistication and provide daily aesthetic pleasures.
-Victor Hugo was so delighted by this place that, not satisfied enough with staying for a while, he made Jean Valjean the mayor of the small city.
+Victor Hugo was so delighted by this place that, not satisfied with only staying for a while, he made Jean Valjean the mayor of the small city.

 Unlike many other hotels in Montreuil, we preserved the essence of the ground floor and restored it with respect for the original characteristics.
 The many items we have kept, such as the pharmacy shelf and the trumeaus in the living room, allow guests to appreciate the property's original soul.